Molière: Reception of his works

 Though conventional thinkers, religious leaders and medical professionals in Molière's time criticised his work, their ideas did not really diminish his widespread success with the public.
 Other playwrights and companies began to emulate his dramatic style in England and in France.
 Molière's works continued to garner positive feedback in 18th-century England, but they were not so warmly welcomed in France at this time.
 However, during the French Restoration of the 19th century, Molière's comedies became popular with both the French public and the critics.
 Romanticists admired his plays for the unconventional individualism they portrayed.
 20th-century scholars have carried on this interest in Molière and his plays and have continued to study a wide array of issues relating to this playwright.
 Many critics now are shifting their attention from the philosophical, religious and moral implications in his comedies to the study of his comic technique.

 Molière's works were translated into English prose by John Ozell in 1714, but the first complete version in English, by Baker and Miller in 1739, remained "influential" and was long reprinted.
 The first to offer full translations of Molière's verse plays such as Tartuffe into English verse was Curtis Hidden Page, who produced blank verse versions of three of the plays in his 1908 translation.
-Since then, notable translations have been made by Richard Wilbur, Donald M. Frame, and many others.
+Since then, notable translations have been made by Richard Wilbur, Donald M. Frame, Justin Fleming and many others.

 In his memoir A Terrible Liar, actor Hume Cronyn writes that, in 1962, celebrated actor Laurence Olivier criticized Molière.
 According to Cronyn, he mentioned to Olivier that he (Cronyn) was about to play the title role in The Miser, and that Olivier then responded "Molière?
 Funny as a baby's open grave."
 Cronyn comments on the incident: "You may imagine how that made me feel.
 Fortunately, he was dead wrong."

 Author Martha Bellinger points out that: